vdudouyt/mhddfs-nosegfault/README.md

 # mhddfs-nosegfault

+Mhddfs fork for real environment

-Mhddfs without a 'Transport endpoint is not connected' bug which was introduced in 0.1.39.
+* No more segmentation faults which were introduced in 0.1.39.
+This was a main cause of 'Transport endpoint is not connected'
+* Configure ulimits on startup to avoid the 'too many file descriptors' error on big production servers
+* Require a proper version of FUSE in order to avoid "fuse internal error: node XXXXXX not found"

 This repository will be discounted as soon as I'll receive a response from maintainer.

 ## Preamble